skypilot-org/skypilot/docs/source/reference/tpu.rst

    sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16 sky tpunode --tpu-vm                       # Use TPU VM (instead of TPU Node)

-After the command has finished, you will be dropped into the host VM and can start develop code right away!
+After the command finishes, you will be dropped into a TPU host VM and can start developing code right away.

 Below, we show examples of using SkyPilot to run MNIST training on (1) TPU VMs and (2) TPU Nodes.